chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd-into-app-service/README.md

 ![](images/gh1.png)

 Head to Settings > Secrets, Add a secret to store the Azure Container Registry Secret from above.
-Create a PETSTORESECRET, and paste in password from above.
+Create a PETSTORECRSECRET, and paste in password from above.

 You should see something similar to the below image: